Modern Slavery Statement for financial year ending 31 March 2025

 Our supply chain

 Our supply chain consists mainly of UK-based suppliers that provide services to support our operations, such as IT, finance, risk, HR, business and know how systems, and our real estate and office infrastructure.
-However, due to the international nature of our legal services, we may from time to time procure services from jurisdictions where there is a higher risk of modern slavery.
+However, due to the international nature of our legal services, we may from time to time procure services from jurisdictions where there is a higher risk of Modern Slavery.

 Our relationships with our suppliers are sourced and managed by the directors or heads of the relevant business services teams.
 We select our suppliers based on various criteria including quality, reliability, sustainability, diversity and inclusion and ethical standards, not only price, and we require that they comply with all applicable laws and regulations, including, where appropriate, the Act.
 Social and environmental criteria are explicitly discussed during the procurement process.